cheqd/cheqd-node/architecture/adr-list/adr-008-estimating-transaction-fees.md

 1. Set a fixed recommended gas price on the cheqd network
 2. Embed the fixed value into applications
+3. This scenario is more likely to fail over time because validator operators can change gas prices.

 **Option 2: Dynamically calculate values**

-1. Gas prices can be dynamically determined client side based on recent transactions.
+1. Gas prices can be dynamically determined based on recent transactions.
-2. This could be implemented as a client-side calculation, provided as a service \(e.g., via an oracle\), or a blend of both approaches.
+2. Possible ways of estimation:
+   1. Moving average
+   2. Weighed moving average
+   3. Exponential moving average
+3. Possible ways of implementation:
+   1. Client side
+   2. Provided as a service
+   3. On chain (the most trusted and robust way)
+3. To prevent constant growth of the mean value it's proposed to use multiplier `Y < 1` to get star fee price.
-3. If the dynamically calculated fees are insufficient to put a transaction though, use exponential growth to calculate higher values and retry.
+4. If the dynamically calculated fees are insufficient to put a transaction though, use exponential growth to calculate higher values and retry.

 ### Proposed transaction sending flow in VDR Tools

 1. Build and sign a transaction
 2. Send gas estimation request
+   1. Multiply response to the precalculated coefficient `X > 1` to increase probability of the transaction being committed
-3. Set initial gas price to
+3. Set initial gas price
-   1. a fixed, pre-determined value
-   2. or, dynamically calculated value
+   1. Request moving average from the network
+   2. Multiply response by `Y < 1` to prevent constant growth of the mean value
 4. Try sending the transaction to the network
    1. Exponentially increase the `gas` limit, in case of failure due to gas being lower than gas-wanted.
    2. Exponentially increase the `gas-prices`, in case transaction time-out \(as this indicates `min-gas-prices` was not met\)